Foreword

 Filing a successful claim with the CCB may not be as easy as it seems.
 Review the list below to determine if the CCB is right for you.
 All the following must be true for you to be eligible to bring a claim, in general:Filing a successful claim with the CCB may not be as easy as it seems.
 Review the list below to determine if the CCB is right for you.
 All the following must be true for you to be eligible to bring a claim, in general:

-• You and your respondent live in the United States.
+- The respondent lives in the United States.

-• The CCB or any court has not already reached a final decision on this claim, or the claim is currently pending before a court.
+- The CCB or any court has not already reached a final decision on this claim, and the claim is not currently pending before a court (unless it granted a stay on your claim or counterclaim to proceed with the CCB).

 Note: Respondents can opt out of CCB proceedings.
 If they opt out, you can refile in federal court either by yourself (as a pro se litigant) or with an attorney.